 Therapeutic options provided by nuclear medicine - known as theranostics - are also undergoing rapid expansion.
-Theranostics is an exciting field of precision medicine for the treatment of some forms of cancer.
-This combination of diagnostic and therapeutic nuclear medicine expertise services patients with conditions that were previously untreatable, while limiting side effects and offering treatment to people who are unable to undergo chemotherapy or other standard oncology.
+Theranostics is an exciting field of precision medicine for the treatment of several types of cancer.
+This combination of diagnostic and therapeutic nuclear medicine expertise services patients with conditions that were previously untreatable, while limiting side effects and offering treatment to people who are unable to undergo chemotherapy or other standard oncology treatments.

-With 151,000 new cancer diagnoses in Australia in 20212, and an expected rise in late-stage cancer diagnoses due to the CoVID-19 pandemic, theranostics has a significant role to play in delivering the best outcomes for Australian cancer patients.
+With approximately 165,000 new cancer diagnoses in Australia in 20232, and an expected rise in late-stage cancer diagnoses due to the CoVID-19 pandemic, theranostics has a significant role to play in delivering the best outcomes for Australian cancer patients.